The Fulton School is an Independent School in Heath, Texas.

 3. Excellent teachers: Fulton’s teachers are passionate about their subjects and gain a full understanding of each student and how they learn.
 Our teachers have high IQs and EQs, emotional quotient.
 Teaching is difficult, consequently, possessing a high EQ enables these great teachers to support each student, their families and fellow teachers.

-5. Educating the whole child: Fulton promotes a nurturing learning environment to stimulate the intellect, social growth and civic conscience for each student.
-This is achieved through the three As: Academics, Athletics, and the Arts.
+4. Educating the whole child: Fulton promotes a nurturing learning environment to stimulate the intellect, social growth and civic conscience for each student.

-9. Education pays the highest dividends on your investment.
-Fulton graduates have received over $8 million in scholarships over the past 3 years.
+8. Education pays the highest dividends on your investment.